tomipiriyev/Loko/README.md

 I used ready to use lora-e5 module from Seeed (https://www.seeedstudio.com/LoRa-E5-Wireless-Module-p-4745.html). which as very simple to use AT comands to speed up the development process.
 It speed up the ton of coding work.

-LOKO is avaliable to purchase from SeeedStudio BUY LOKO (https://www.seeedstudio.com/Loko-GPS-Tracker-p-6261.html)
+LOKO is avaliable to purchase from NOLILAB:  BUY LOKO ([https://www.seeedstudio.com/Loko-GPS-Tracker-p-6261.html](http://nolilab.com))